BrightspaceUI/labs/src/utilities/pub-sub/README.md

 If the callback being subscribed is already subscribed, nothing will change and it will still only be called once when messages are published.

-By default, a subscribed callback function won't be called until a message is published, but if the `initialize` argument is set to `true` and the `PubSub` instance has published at least once, then callback function will be immediately called after subscription with the last published arguments.
+By default, a subscribed callback function won't be called until a message is published, but if the `initialize` argument is set to `true` and the `PubSub` instance has published at least once, then the callback function will be immediately called after subscription with the last published arguments.

 | Parameter Name | Type | Description | Required | Default Value |
 |---|---|---|---|---|